ksenia-mozhaitseva/Machine-Learning/README.md

 # Machine-Learning
-Various codes and workflows to explore various ML algorithms
+Codes and workflows to explore various ML algorithms